Symmetry and geometry in generalized Higgs effective field theory -- Finiteness of oblique corrections v.s. perturbative unitarity: Generalized HEFT Lagrangian of

 We need to generalize the HEFT further (generalized HEFT, GHEFT), if we want to introduce extra Higgs particles other than the discovered 125GeV Higgs particle.
 It is not trivial to introduce non-singlet extra particles in the EWChPT, however, since the electroweak gauge symmetry $SU(2)_W \times U(1)_Y$ is realized nonlinearly in the EWChPT\@.
 The interaction Lagrangian needs to be arranged carefully to make the theory invariant under the electroweak gauge symmetry $SU(2)_W\times U(1)_Y$.

 These extra non-singlet Higgs particles can be regarded as matter particles in the EWChPT Lagrangian context.
 The Callan-Coleman-Wess-Zumino (CCWZ) formulation \cite{Coleman:1969sm,Callan:1969sn,Bando:1987br} provides an ideal framework for the concrete construction of the matter particle interaction Lagrangian in a manner consistent with the nonlinear sigma model symmetry structure.
+See, {\it{e.g.}}, Refs.~\cite{Ecker:1988te, Alboteanu:2008my} for earlier studies on these non-singlet matter particles in QCD chiral perturbation theory and EWChPT, respectively.

 In this section, we apply the CCWZ formulation for the construction of the GHEFT Lagrangian.